MASSA AND LUCCA: NORTHERN TUSCANY GEMS

 Like this Post?
 Show some Love!! :)

-You can travel to Massa and Lucca in two to three days by car or train from Florence and Pisa airports.
 I believe there are many blogs about the best sights to see in either of these cities; both are full of beautiful monuments and unique sights to explore.
 However, I want to share only a few highlights from the beaches and extraordinary places I recently visited during a two-day trip to Massa-Lucca.
 Many of these sites are not well-known tourist attractions.
 I suggest you stop by these places for a while!

 MARINA DI MASSA

-This strategic location has been a center for trade and pilgrimage along the Via Francigena route for hundreds of years.
-Sandy beaches line the Apuo-Versilia coast, which leads into paths overlooking the sea on the Monte Marcello mountain.
-Not only will these paths appeal to those who enjoy relaxing on the beach as well as to those who enjoy discovering hidden coves and magnificent views.
-Visit the Ponte dell’Amore, the most romantic place around the marine area, which features an artist’s engraved marble stones with love poems.
-In fact, I met the artist!
-He even complained about my all-black clothes, and I had to sway him with an old joke.
+This strategic location has been a centre for trade and pilgrimage along the Via Francigena route for hundreds of years.
+Sandy beaches line the Apuano-Versilia coast, which leads into paths overlooking the sea on the Monte Marcello mountain.
+Not only will these paths appeal to those who enjoy relaxing on the beach, but also to those who enjoy discovering hidden coves and magnificent views.

 Via Francigena, Massa